jennerdulce/app-walkthrough/README.md

 ### Install Dependencies
 #### Dependencies
-- Third party software / libraries that help build out our application
+- Dependencies are third party software / libraries that help build out our application
 - Often written by other developers
 - These libraries offer solutions to common problems
 - Enter `npm i bcryptjs colors concurrently dotenv express express-async-handler jsonwebtoken mongodb mongoose`

 #### Dev Dependencies
-- Dependencies specifically for developers
+- Dev Dependencies specifically for developers
 - Are not necessary but act as useful tools during stages of development
 - Are not important to consumer
 - In root folder of application, enter command in terminal `npm i -D nodemon`